Constitutional Provisions

 Police Use of Force

-The Police of the Republic of Mozambique (PRM) was created by Law 19/92 of 31 December 1992 as a paramilitary force under the Ministry of the Interior.
+The Police of the Republic of Mozambique (PRM) is regulated by Law 16/2013 of 12 August 2013 and is considered a paramilitary force under the Ministry that oversees the area of public order and security.
 In Mozambique, the rules on police use of force are set out in the 1999 Police Statute and Disciplinary Regulation.
 Under the Police Statute, the police are required to act with the strictest respect for the Constitution and laws of the country.
 This includes the human rights provisions contained in the Constitution.

-Article 33 of Law 16/2013 requires that the police use only necessary and proportionate force to overcome illegitimate resistance to police officers.
-The 1999 Police Statute Decree provides that a police officer
+Article 73 of the 1999 Police Statute Decree provides that a police officer

 may only use force and firearms in situations where there is a reasonably serious risk to the officer’s life or physical integrity, or those of third persons, or in circumstances in which it may be supposed that there is a serious risk to public security, and in conformity with the principles [of opportunity, appropriateness and proportionality].